-Driving during tough winter conditions in Colorado is tricky, so to curtail those risks as much as you can, follow these eleven trips for safe driving.
+Driving during tough winter conditions in Colorado is tricky, so to curtail those risks as much as you can, follow these tips for safe winter driving.
+Snow and ice can happen at anytime in the Rocky Mountains.

 1. Winterize Your Vehicle